jdegand/link-sharing-app-frontend/README.md

 - Authentication
 - Services & Interceptors
 - Spring Boot Backend
-- Profile photo vs profile picture url -> [FileInput](https://primeng.org/fileupload)
 - Testing (I left the Karma and Jasmine packages installed)
 - Zod & TypeScript improvements
 - Preview route -> need to make URL unique
 - Use copy-to-clipboard functionality for sharing the preview link -> directive?
-- Can't click Register route after failed login attempt
+- Can't navigate to Register route after a failed login attempt -> problem caused by saving error to the currentUserSig -> could create a separate signal for error
+- ViewChild typing

 ## Useful Resources